 Popular patterns inspired by nature include inti (sun), mayu (river), ch’aska (star), t’ika (flower), and qocha (lake).
 Other popular designs are those that reflect the daily life of the women in the mountains, and represent llamas, dogs, ducks, and condors; still others depict significant historical events and characters in Andean folklore.
 Many symbols carry more complex meaning, not easily translated; often, the meanings will vary community by community, and even person to person!

-Traditional textile patterns honor Pachamama, Mother Earth, and express thankfulness for growth, regeneration and the idea of being related to the natural world.
+Traditional textile patterns honour Pachamama, Mother Earth, and express thankfulness for growth, regeneration and the idea of being related to the natural world.

-So often the pictures can only be deciphered in conversation with the maker.
-For this discussion, we will simply present examples of some of the different symbols and patterns that you are likely to find in traditional Andean weaving, and give the most common explanations for what they are.
+Following, we present examples of some of the different symbols and patterns that you are likely to find in traditional Andean weaving, and give the most common explanations for what they represent.

-You’ll have to visit the weavers for their individual stories.
+You'll have to visit the weavers to hear their individual stories!

-Likewise, the otherworldly landscape of the High Andes of Peru is impossible to ignore.
+Likewise, the otherworldly landscape of the high Andes of Peru is impossible to ignore.
 The great peaks of the mountains rise around you, rivers cut deep veins in their slopes as they reach for the jungles far below.
-The intense light of the daytime sun is followed by more stars in a night than the rest of the word sees in a year.
-(Well, that’s how it seems…) Similar impressions can be found in the woven threads.
+The intense light of the daytime sun is followed by more stars in a night than the rest of the world sees in a year.
+All of this finds expression in the woven canvasses of these talented artisans.